shelbymscott/shelbymscott.github.io/_NDSEGConference/NDSEGConference.md

 </p>

 <p>
-The subset procedure is used to determine which predictor variables are most useful for forecasting the response variable, and also often used to interpret a large number of regression coefficients, thus reducing some of the issues often faced when there are a large number of regression coefficients.
+The subset procedure is used to determine which predictor variables are most useful for forecasting the response variable, and also often used to interpret a large number of regression coefficients, thus reducing some of the issues often faced with a large parameter space.
 Overall, subset selection requires both an algorithm for the efficient searching of the solution space and a criterion or measure for the comparison of competing models to help guide the search.
 The algorithm takes combinations of predictors, runs a negative binomial regression over the data, and then diagnoses how well the regression fits the data.
 For our subset selection procedure, we use Akaike's Information Criteria with the equation:
 $$
 AIC(k) = 2k - 2 log L(\hat{\theta}_k),
 $$